finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 I did the usual prep work to get remote SSH access to the Pi via Wifi

 - Use Raspberry Pi Imager to prepare the SD card with Raspbian
-- Add SSH file to the root
+- Add `ssh` file to the root
 - Create a `wpa_supplicant.conf` file with the wifi information

 ### Recording the Temperature

-To access the temperature data in a script, I used the [Python Adafruit DHT library](https://github.com/adafruit/Adafruit_Python_DHT) which I installed with:
+To access the temperature data, I used the [Python Adafruit DHT library](https://github.com/adafruit/Adafruit_Python_DHT) which I installed with:

 ```
 git clone https://github.com/adafruit/Adafruit_Python_DHT.git && \